oaskoura/FileReader/README.txt

 FILEREADER v1.0

-allows you to read/write files in current directory.
+a Java SE6 tool that allows you to read/write files in current directory.
 Support multiple extensions: .txt & .html but NOT .pdf

 QuickStart: